 What Happens When You Contact Suicide.ca

-Whether you're thinking about suicide, worried about someone, or grieving a death by suicide, our trained counsellors can help you and listen to you without judgment.
+Whether you're thinking about suicide, worried about someone, or grieving a death by suicide, suicide.ca's counsellors can help you and listen to you without judgment.
 They are accustomed to talking openly about suicide.

-Wait times may vary depending on the number of people in line.
+Waiting times may vary depending on the number of people contacting the service.
 We try to respond as quickly as possible.

 To facilitate your conversation with the counsellor, we ask that you find a time and place where you are free to engage in an active two-way discussion.